 Arthritis of the Hand and Wrist

-People may develop arthritis from prior injuries, overuse or medical conditions (rheumatoid arthritis).
+People may develop arthritis from prior injuries, overuse or medical conditions (rheumatoid arthritis is one example).
 We offer a variety of treatment options, including joint rebalancing operations, joint fusions and joint replacements that can help make your hand more functional.
-These operations are typically done under general anesthesia by an orthopaedic surgeon (you are completely asleep, with a breathing tube in your throat).
+These operations are typically done under general anesthesia by a hand surgeon (you are completely asleep, with a breathing tube in your throat).
 Most often, you are able to go home the same day.
 Postoperative hand therapy is required, and typically lasts six to ten weeks.

 This is a very common condition, with a variety of causes.
 We offer both nonsurgical treatment (steroid injection) and surgical treatment (trigger finger release).
 Surgery typically takes five to ten minutes and is done under local anesthesia (you are wide awake, but the finger is numb).
 Recovery typically takes two weeks.